humans-meta/.github/profile/README.md

 🧙 [sef-near](https://github.com/humans-meta/sef-near) is a smart contract + frontend for adding and removing META Assets: https://create.nearcon2022.humans.work

-🍿 [near-content](https://github.com/humans-meta/near-content) is a sample repo of META Assets
+🍿 [near-content](https://github.com/humans-meta/near-content) is a sample repo of META Assets: animated blockchains and validators, NPCs